fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/angular-gauge/creating-real-time-gauges.md

 ---
 title: Creating Real-time Angular Gauge | FusionCharts
 description: In this section, understand and use the various methods available for data streaming, use a JavaScript API to update the gauge, etc.
-heading: Creating Real-time Angluar Gauge
+heading: Creating Real-time Angular Gauge
 chartPresent: true
 ---